-Yeah, basically writer’s block happened all the damn time.
+Yeah, writer’s block happened all the damn time.

 My form of writer’s block always involves chasing the “feeling.”
 Being overcome with the motivation or inspiration to write.
 To be in the mood, in my case, demanded this perfect scenario of setting, time of day, physical sensations and a hundred uncontrollable factors that must align.

 Eventually, I came to a few realizations.
 First, nothing in life will ever be perfect.
-Second, I realized writer’s block is fictional, and I was just fucking scared.
+Second, I realized writer’s block is a fictional ailment, and I was just scared.
 What if I put all my eggs in one basket and that basket is made of wet paper?

 Now I know the truth.

-You don’t have writer’s block you’re just scared of something.
-First, let’s figure out what…
+You don’t have writer’s block.
+You’re just scared of something.

-Here are some of the common issues that plague writers.
+Here are some of the common issues that plague writers, making writer’s block seem very real.

 Most writer’s block issues can be traced back to personal feelings about yourself and your writing ability.
 You believe you haven’t written anything “great” in a while and have lost your mojo.
 The work on the page isn’t up to your often immeasurable standards, and it’s causing internal conflict.
 You don’t want to spend another minute sitting in front of a computer.